rafaelmagalhaesguedes/appWithSequelize/README.md

-# App With Sequelizer
+# App With Sequelize

 ## Description

-Creating a CRUD to test the sequelizer library
+Creating a CRUD to test the sequelize library